IUDataStructuresCourse/course-web-page-spring-2025/lectures/binary-search-trees.md

 Book 4.3.4.

-* Case 1: no left child
+* Case 1: no left child: grandparent adopts the child

 ```
+          o              o
           |              |
         z=o              A
            \       ==>
             A
 ```

-* Case 2: no right child
+* Case 2: no right child: grandparent adopts the child

 ```
+            o            o
             |            |
           z=o            A
            /       ==>